shalb/cdev-aws-eks/README.md

 # cdev-aws-eks

-cdev uses [project templates](https://cluster.dev/template-development/) to generate users' projects in a desired cloud.
+Cdev uses [project templates](https://cluster.dev/stack-template-development/) to generate users' projects in a desired cloud.
 AWS-EKS is a cdev template that creates and provisions Kubernetes clusters in [AWS cloud](https://cluster.dev/aws-cloud-provider/) by means of Amazon Elastic Kubernetes Service (EKS).

 In this repository you will find all information and samples necessary to start an EKS cluster in AWS with cdev.